 - Kingdom Hearts (2002), Kingdom Hearts: Chain of Memories (2004), and Kingdom Hearts III (2019): Simba is featured as an ally the player can summon to aid them in battle.

-- Kingdom Hearts II (2005) adapts the plot of the latter parts of the original film with the series' original characters taking part in the action.
+- Kingdom Hearts II (2005) adapts the plot of the latter parts of the original film with the series' original characters taking part in the action, and then includes an original story set during the final Time Skip of the film.